CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 ## Software dependencies

-MailerQ is almost fully statically linked and has hardly any dependencies to be able to start.
-However, it does dynamically load libraries at runtime when it needs specific features.
-The following libraries are nice to have installed on your system, because MailerQ uses its features when they're available.
+MailerQ is almost fully statically linked and has hardly any dependencies on external libraries.
+However, when it discovers that certain libraries are available on your system, it does dynamically load them to make use of specific features.
+The following libraries are nice to have installed, because MailerQ can use their features:

 <table>
     <tr>